A photo of mine of Borobudur has been published on the front cover of the latest National Geographic Traveller magazine.

 Located in the island of Java, not far from Yogyakarta, Borobudur is the world’s largest Buddhist temple.
-An authentic masterpiece of architecture built over 1,000 years ago from two million stone blocks in the form of a massive symmetrical stupa wrapped around a small gentle hill.Borobudur was in my photographic list during my last year’s journey across South East Asia.
+An authentic masterpiece of architecture.
+Built over 1,000 years ago from two million stone blocks in the form of a massive symmetrical stupa wrapped around a small gentle hill.Borobudur was in my photographic list during my last year’s journey across South East Asia.
 It was my second time there after about twenty years from my first visit in Indonesia in 1997.

-To get more successful images I decided to spend one night in the village next to the temple trying to enjoy the beauty of Borobudur under every light conditions available, especially at sunset and sunrise.
-August is a month overcrowded with European tourists normally but being also the driest and sunniest month in the area is also the best period for shooting photos.
+To get more successful images I decided to spend one night in the village next to the temple.
+I was trying to enjoy the beauty of Borobudur under every light conditions available, especially at sunset and sunrise.
+August is a month overcrowded with European tourists normally.
+But, being also the driest and sunniest month in the area is also the best period for shooting photos.

-Last time I was in Borobudur light at sunset was much better as I remember a Merapi volcano nicely painted with orange from the last sun rays.
+Last time I was in Borobudur light at sunset was much better.
+I remember a Merapi volcano nicely painted with orange from the last sun rays.
 At that time I was shooting with a Fujichrome Velvia slide film inside my analogical Nikon camera!
 By the way, I couldn’t complain at all about weather and light conditions I found last summer in Borobudur.

-I set my tripod next to the serene face of a seated Buddha and pointed my camera to let embrace the view of a lovely patchwork of bright green paddy fields and slivers of dense tropical forest against a vivid sunset sky made of saturated red and orange tones.
+I set my tripod next to the serene face of a seated Buddha.
+I pointed my camera to let embrace the stunning view.
+Lovely patchwork of bright green paddy fields and slivers of dense tropical forest against a vivid sunset sky made of saturated red and orange tones.

-Last week, almost one year after that day, the boss of the travel photo agency I am contributor for emailed me to let me know one of those photos I shot in Borobudur at sunset was just selected and purchased from National Geographic Traveller magazine to be published as front cover image for the upcoming June/July 2019 issue.
-A news that made definitely my day!
+Last week, almost one year after that day, the boss of the travel photo agency I am contributor for emailed me.
+He let me know one of those photos I shot in Borobudur at sunset was just selected and purchased from National Geographic Traveller magazine to be published as front cover image for the upcoming June/July 2019 issue.